Hair, beauty, body art businesses

 Before you buy an existing business, we can inspect the premises and help you understand if it meets requirements.
 Once the business is transferred into your name, any outstanding requirements are your responsibility.

-- Request an inspection to understand if it meets the regulations.
-Send us the Plan Submission and Inspection of Unregistered Public Health Premises(PDF, 30KB) form with the relevant fee.
-This step is optional, but recommended.
+Request an inspection to understand if it meets the regulations.
+This step is optional and has a fee, but is recommended.

 Registration requirements for hairdressers and low-risk beauty therapy